 Chiropractor released after charge of poisoning wife back in jail

 Sep.
-16—A chiropractor released on bond after being charged with poisoning his wife in a murder attempt was back in jail today after failing to surrender his passport as required by the judge, according to court records.
+18—A chiropractor released on bond after being charged with poisoning his wife in a murder attempt was back in jail Friday after failing to surrender his passport as required by the judge, according to court records.

 Brian Thomas Mann, 34, a Hartselle resident licensed to practice as a chiropractor in Decatur, was re-arrested Thursday.